alioh/AlRiyadh-Newspaper-Covid-Dataset/README.md

 word in our selection of words is: **24084 rows**

 ## Data Elements:
-The following table explains each column in our data and where it came from:
+The following table explains each column the dataset:

 | Column | Description | Datatype | Example |